dave45678/Lesson15/Laravel/Lesson12.md

 ```

-6. Modify the Laptop model so that it reflects the one to one relationship where the laptop is owned by a single employee:
+6. Modify the Laptop model so that it reflects the one to one relationship where the laptop is owned by a single employee

 ``` php
 <?php